lherzolite2024/programme/program_website.md

 **References**

 _Xiong, Q., Dai, H.K., Zheng, J.P., Griffin, W.L., Zheng, H.D., Wang, L., O’Reilly, S.Y., 2022.
 Vertical depletion of ophiolitic mantle reflects melt focusing and interaction in sub-spreading-center asthenosphere.
 Nature Communications 13, 6956. https://doi.org/10.1038/s41467-022-34781-w_

 ---

+### Pyroxenite generation via high-pressure crystallization of a MORB-type basalt: an experimental study at 1-2.5 GPa

+**Giulio Borghini^1^, Chiara Francesca Crotti^1^, Patrizia Fumagalli^1^**

+_^1^Dipartimento di Scienze della Terra “Ardito Desio”, Università di Milano, via Botticelli 23, 20133 Milano, Italy_

+> **When**: Thursday 3rd october at 12:20
+> **Presenting author**: Giulio Borghini, https://orcid.org/0000-0002-1825-0097

+Pyroxenites represent widespread lithological heterogeneities found in the upper mantle in various geodynamical settings.
+They occur as lens or layers embedded within mantle peridotites in ophiolitic or orogenic ultramafic massifs, as thin veins in abyssal peridotites and found out as lithospheric mantle xenoliths.
+The origin of pyroxenites can be attributed to different magmatic or metamorphic processes or a combination of them (Bodinier & Godard, 2003).
+Several mantle pyroxenites are believed to result from melt segregation at high-pressure conditions (P ≥ 1 GPa) of mantle-derived melts that experienced varying extent of interaction with host peridotite (Borghini et al., 2022).
+Parental melts of many garnet- or spinel-bearing pyroxenites, usually occurring as thick layers, have low X~Mg~ (X~Mg~ = 0.6-0.8) suggesting they could be derived either via peridotite-derived melt differentiation or partial melting of low-MgO heterogeneous mantle sources.
+Although several experimental studies investigated MORB-like basalt crystallization at moderate pressure (P < 1 GPa), few experiments focused on phase relations and mineral chemistry at higher pressure.

+In this study, we performed piston cylinder experiments at 1-2.5 GPa and 1100-1350°C to investigate the mineralogy and the composition of mineral phases in pyroxenites formed through high-pressure crystallization of a MORB-like basalt.
+Our starting material is a natural glass with the composition of moderately evolved tholeiitic basalts (X~Mg~ = 0.60, SiO~2~ = 48.6 wt%, Na~2~O = 3.48 wt%, K~2~O = 0.81 wt%).
+High temperature (T > 1200°C) isothermal experiments revealed that clinopyroxene is the liquidus phase at 1-2.5 GPa.
+Liquidus clinopyroxenes have X~Mg~ around 0.79 and 0.84 at 1.5 GPa, 1200°C and 2 GPa, 1300°C respectively, all with moderate Al and Na contents.
+In order to simulated close-system crystallization after deep melt segregation in the mantle, we conducted high-pressure experiments that, after a high-temperature step, were cooled down to 1100 and 1150°C. During cooling, garnet precipitates after clinopyroxene from the basaltic melt at P ≥ 1.5 GPa and T > 1200°C, in association with rutile at 2 GPa after significant extents of crystallization (residual glass < 20 wt%, at 1100°C).
+At 1 GPa, low-fosterite olivine (Fo~76-79~ at 1200°C and Fo~65-68~ at 1100°C) was observed in all runs in association with plagioclase An~45-48~ at 1100°C. Upon cooling, X~Mg~ in clinopyroxene decreases (down to 0.66) accompanied by a slight decrease in Ca and an increase in Ti content.
+At increasing pressure, clinopyroxenes exhibit progressively higher Na and Al contents (Jadeite content up to 0.25 at 2.5 GPa) with decreasing Ca and Cr concentrations.
+Garnets record upon cooling increase of Grossular and Pyrope contents combined with a decrease of Almandine.
+By assuming that after cooling and resulting isobaric crystallization, residual melts are expelled through compaction, the modal abundances derived from cooling experiments can be used to determine the final mineralogy of the rocks.
+Pyroxenites generated through infiltration and crystallization of MORB-type basalt at P from 1.5 to 2.5 GPa are garnet clinopyroxenites having garnet modal abundance increasing with pressure from 22 to 38 wt%.
+Olivine-bearing clinopyroxenite, with a low abundance (≈ 7 wt%) of Ab-rich plagioclase, forms at 1 GPa.
+Mineral compositions and modal abundances derived from experiments have been employed to estimate the bulk compositions of pyroxenites formed through high-pressure crystallization.
+Computed bulk-rock compositions well resemble those of garnet- and olivine+plagioclase-clinopyroxenites documented in orogenic and ophiolitic ultramafic massifs.

+**References**

+_Bodinier, J.-L. & Godard, M., 2003.
+Orogenic, ophiolitic and abyssal peridotites.
+In: Carlson, R. W. (ed.)
+The Mantle and Core: Treatise on Geochemistry, Vol. 2. pp 103–170 Elsevier. https://doi.org/10-1016/B0-08-043751-6/02004-1_

+_Borghini, G., Fumagalli, P., Rampone, E., 2022.
+Melt-rock interactions in a veined mantle: pyroxenite-peridotite reaction experiments at 2 GPa.
+Eur J Mineral 34, 109-129, https://doi.org/10.5194/ejm-34-109-2022_

+---